exadel-inc/esl/docs/COMMIT_CONVENTION.md

     - Just in case you can't fix up your git history, provide a noticeable comment to use GitHub Squash Merge.
 It's also will be nice if you write a commit summary to make have the ability to make a result commit faster.
-- Do I need to define the type for each of the commits in my feature?
+- Do I need to define a type for each of the commits in my feature?
     - Yes, you will need a type for each commit.
 But, be careful with the following situations:
         - **If the feature or bug changes are not released and already described by the first message - make sure you are using style or refactor change type.
 Even, if you are fixing your previous commit,